RasheedLewis/VibeCraft/docs/advanced_features_planning/High-Level Plan.md

 6 separate generations.
 The implementation includes graceful fallback to text-to-video if image-to-video generation fails.

+**Known Issue:** Currently, most clips do not show a dancing figure/character, and when a character does appear, it's not based on the provided reference image.
+Prior to refactors and adding the character consistency option, we actually did get a dancing character almost all the time.
+This suggests the prompt generation logic may need investigation.
+See `Temp-Troubleshooting-Log.md` for details.

 ---

 ## 3. Beat Synchronization: Programmatic Quick Wins